 Make simple wooden railings to surround your decking, with rustic lengths of wood bought from a timber merchant.
 As well as sturdy corner posts, you'll need a length of wood to run along the bottom, slimmer lengths of wood cut into shorter planks for the railings and a chunkier, slightly rounded length of wood to act as the handrail.

-Here the simple railing doesn't distract from the stunning water-side view, or try to compete with the fabulous tiki-bar either.
+Here the simple railing doesn't distract from the stunning water-side view, or try to compete with the fabulous garden bar idea either.
 Leave the wood bare for a more natural look, which will weather over time and soften into the background.

-Making a feature of your deck railing is a great idea in a larger garden and encouraging climbers such as roses to grow up the posts, allows it to become part of the overall space, rather than a jarring fixture.
+Making a feature of your deck railing is a great idea in a larger garden and with easy climbing plant ideas such as roses to grow up the posts, allows it to become part of the overall space, rather than a jarring fixture.

 Wood deck railing is also a great choice if the home it sits beside has wooden features too.
 The wooden window frames, supporting beams and balcony balustrades are reflected in the wood decking rails that complete the wooden deck.
 Larger spaces have been left between the fairly simple wooden railings, so wood doesn't overwhelm the space too much.